syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 <kbd>Delete</kbd>
 </td>
 <td>
-Selected rows will be deleted.
+The selected rows will be deleted.
 </td>
 </tr>
 </table>